-As required by our Corporate Governance Guidelines, management works with the Board to provide an orientation process for new directors.
-The orientation programs are designed to familiarize new directors with the company's business, strategies and challenges and to assist new directors in developing and maintaining skills necessary or appropriate for the performance of their responsibilities.
+As required by our Corporate Governance Guidelines, management works with our Board to provide an orientation process for new directors.
+The orientation programs are designed to familiarize new directors with our company's business, strategies and challenges and to assist new directors in developing and maintaining skills necessary or appropriate for the performance of their responsibilities.
 Each new director's onboarding is individually tailored to the experience and needs of the new director.

-Shareholder Engagement and Responsiveness
+Shareholder Engagement

-As part of our annual shareholder engagement program, we contact many of our largest shareholders to offer meetings to discuss a range of topics related to the company's strategy, governance profile, executive compensation practices, corporate sustainability, human capital management, financial performance and other matters.
+As part of our annual shareholder engagement program, we contact many of our largest shareholders to offer meetings to discuss a range of topics related to our company's strategy, governance profile, executive compensation practices, corporate sustainability, human capital management, financial performance and other matters.
 These meetings may include participation by our Managing Partner, Chief Financial Officer, Chief Human Resources Officer and other members of management.
-This engagement program complements our normal course investor dialogue that we have conducted since the beginning of our company, focused on our business, strategy and financial performance, and demonstrates our commitment to maintaining an open dialogue with all of our shareholders.
-Our management team shares investor feedback from this engagement program with our Board, and the Board values this constructive feedback, which prompts review of our governance, compensation and corporate sustainability practices.
-The Board remains committed to seeking out and responding to investor feedback.
+This engagement program complements our normal course investor dialogue that we have conducted since our company's founding, focuses on our business, strategy and financial performance and demonstrates our commitment to maintaining an open dialogue with all of our shareholders.
+Our management team shares investor feedback from this engagement program with our Board, and our Board values this constructive feedback, which it considers when reviewing our governance, compensation and corporate sustainability practices.
+Our Board remains committed to seeking out and considering investor feedback.

-In conversations throughout 2023, we discussed a range of topics, including:
+In conversations throughout 2024, we discussed a range of topics, including:

 - > Business Strategy and Priorities

-- > Board Composition and Diversity
+- > Board Composition and Refreshment

 - > Board Structure and Governance Practices

 - > Executive Compensation

 - > Corporate Sustainability

 - > Human Capital Management and Culture